Joyce Marie Jackson

 Joyce Marie Jackson is the James J. Parsons Endowed Professor and chair of the department of geography and anthropology at Louisiana State University in Baton Rouge, Louisiana.
 A cultural anthropologist, ethnomusicologist and folklorist, she was also the director of the university's African and African American studies program from 2010 to 2016.

 In 2021, she was recognized by the Louisiana Endowment for the Humanities with its Lifetime Contributions to the Humanities award for her enhancement of the understanding of African American culture and music, sacred and secular rituals in Africa and the diaspora.

 Formative years and family

 Jackson spent her formative years in Baton Rouge, Louisiana, where her father worked for Exxon (now ExxonMobil) and her mother worked as an academic and administrator at Southern University.
 A graduate of Southern University's laboratory school, Jackson entered Louisiana State University in 1968, and subsequently earned Bachelor of Music and Master of Music degrees before pursuing research studies in African American music at Atlanta University.
-She then earned her Doctor of Philosophy degree in Ethnomusicology at Indiana University in Bloomington, Indiana.
+She then earned her Doctor of Philosophy degree in ethnomusicology at Indiana University Bloomington.

 Married to documentary photographer J. Nash Porter, she was widowed by him in October 2007.
 The mother of one daughter, she also has five grandchildren.